bsoetarto7/inhabitent/plugins/inhabitent-functionality/README.md

-# RED Functionality Plugin
+# Inhabitent Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+Inhabitent Functionality Plugin is a plugin that contains a custom post type and a custom taxonomy for the products page and product category page.

+### Tech

+Inhabitent Functionality Widget uses the following:

+* PHP